wpilibsuite/frc-docs/source/docs/software/roborio-info/roborio-web-dashboard.rst

 The roboRIO web dashboard is a webpage built into the roboRIO that can be used for checking status and updating settings of the roboRIO.

-Users may encounter issues using IE (compatibility).
-Alternate browsers such as Google Chrome or
-Mozilla Firefox are recommended for the best experience.

 Opening the WebDash
 -------------------